05bit/django-smarter/README.rst

         # other urls ...
     )

-This will create generic views for Page model, accessed by urls:
+This code creates generic views for `Page` model, accessed by urls:

 - /page/
 - /page/add/